Book Tickets

 J Reilly Publican/Grocer

-Newtownbutler is about seventeen miles from Enniskillen and was close enough to the Great Northern Railway when it opened, to benefit from increased trade from travellers going between Dublin and Donegal.
+Newtownbutler is about seventeen miles from Enniskillen and was close enough to the Great Northern Railway to benefit from increased trade from travellers going between Dublin and Donegal.
 Horse drawn creamery carts collected milk from local farmers and took the milk to Newtownbutler’s Willow Park Creamery.

-In 1856, Philip Reilly is a grocer, wine and spirit dealer as well as hotel proprietor and a county directory of 1880 lists Mr Reilly as a shipping agent for emigrants for the Guion Line.
+In 1856, Philip Reilly was a grocer, wine and spirit dealer as well as hotel proprietor, and a county directory of 1880 lists Mr Reilly as a shipping agent for emigrants for the Guion Line.

-As well as this the pub provides a taxi service by horse drawn carriage then motorcars and a petrol supply service.
+As well as these services, the pub provided a taxi service by horse drawn carriage, then motorcars and a petrol supply service.
 A ledger from the shop gives a fascinating insight into life in Ireland.
-Lord Erne uses the car and spring cart to bring ice to his home at Crom Castle and between 1914 and 1915, the local Parish Priest, Father O’ Doherty, uses the Mercedes car for parochial visits.
+Lord Erne uses the car and spring cart to bring ice to his home at Crom Castle, and between 1914 and 1915, the local Parish Priest, Father O’ Doherty, uses the Mercedes car for parochial visits.
 Fares varied from three to five shillings which represented a day’s work for a labourer of the time.

 The interior of many Ulster pubs looked like Reilly’s.
 Wood and glass partitions create private snugs.
 A shared ceiling means no one is completely cut off from their surroundings.
 Mirror backdrops reflect the glasses, bottles and polished copper measures.
 The furniture is basic and comfortable.